ajasja/prosculpt/README.md

 ## Skipping RfDiff
 Sometimes you may want to skip RfDiff and only pass the pdb to ProteinMPNN and AF with a few residues to change.

-Add `skipRfDiff: True` and `toChange: [A8, A9, A10, A13, A85, B, C]` to the yaml config, where toChange contains the residues you want to change **and** all chain letters you want in your output pdb.
+Add `skipRfDiff: True` and `designable_residues: [A8, A9, A10, A13, A85, B, C]` to the yaml config, where designable_residues contains the residues you want to change **and** all chain letters you want in your output pdb.

 In order to actually produce diverse results, `--sampling_temp` and `--backbone_noise` passed to ProteinMPNN are increased to `0.3` and `1`, respectively.
 _TODO: Make this configurable (maybe a similar trick to how we create a config file for RfDiff, pass it to ProteinMPNN)._